AruniRC/matconvnet-layers-dump/README.md

 # matconvnet-layers-dump

-A (not final) resting place for neural network layers in MatConvNet.
-Some rigourously tested, others surviving on prayer and fasting.
+A (not so final) resting place for neural network layers in MatConvNet.
+Most rigourously tested, a few surviving on prayer, fasting and MNIST test alone.

 ### List of layers: